Tearing (song)

 "Tearing" is a 1992 single by the American rock band Rollins Band, from the album The End of Silence.

+Legacy

+In a 2015 Louder Sound article, guitarist Chris Haskett picked it as one of his ten favorite Rollins Band songs, and said that "the riff has a Van Halen shape to it."
+It was the only song from The End of Silence that made his list.

 Cover versions

 The song was covered 28 times by Pearl Jam from 1992 to 1994.